foxdonut/meiosis/docs/lessons/routing.md

 What about route parameters?
 It's very common practice to use `:` to indicate parameters in paths, such as `/tea/:id`, so that's what `meiosis-routing` uses.

-The other part of the story is that are routes are arrays with possibly multiple segments.
+The other part of the story is that routes are arrays that can have multiple segments.
 You've seen how this gives us reusable subroutes and parent/sibling/child routes.

 We can configure paths with multiple route segments by using an array.
 The first element in the array is the path, and the second is a nested route configuration object:

 ```javascript
 export const routeConfig = {